sschwindt/hydroinformatics/docs/get-started/install-telemac.md

-## Install recommended Prerequisites (Part 2: Parallelism and Compilers)
+## Install Recommended Prerequisites (Part 2: Parallelism and Compilers)

 This section guides through the installation of additional packages required for parallelism.
 Make sure that *Terminal* recognizes `gcc`, which should be included in the *Debian* base installation (verify with `gcc --help`).
 This section includes installation for: